RMWinslow/RMWinslow.github.io/3102/3012notes.md

 ---
 title: Intermediate Macro Notes
-subtitle: Notes on the Course Material for Econ 3102, Intermediate Macroeconomics.
+subtitle: Notes on the Topics Covered in Econ 3102, Intermediate Macroeconomics.
 parent: Notes
 layout: post
 has_children: true
+has_toc: false
 ---

 Below are some of my teaching notes for Econ 3102, Intermediate Macroeconomics.